Darkelf2024/Darkelf-Browser/README.md

 - Dark Theme
 - White Theme

-Themes are based on your personal system preferences.
+Themes are based on auto-detection system preferences.
+The browser can adapt its theme to match the system-wide preferences set by the user on their operating system.

 ## Not Working(Currently)